Pre-exposure prophylaxis for HIV prevention: Side effects

 Research shows that pre-exposure prophylaxis (PrEP) is generally safe and well tolerated for most individuals, although some side effects have been noted to occur.

 Initial side effects called start-up syndrome may occur.
 These include nausea, abdominal pain, headaches, weight loss, and diarrhea, which generally resolve within a few weeks of starting the medication.

 Research has shown that the use of Truvada has been associated with mild to moderate declines in kidney function, mostly associated with people over 50 and those with predisposing conditions such as diabetes or low glomerular filtration rates.
 These declines were usually of no concern, stabilized after several weeks of being on the drug, and reversed once the drug was discontinued.
-In addition, a recent meta-analysis indicated no change in hepatic or renal function in patients using PrEP.
+In addition, a meta-analysis in 2023 indicated no change in hepatic or renal function in patients using PrEP.
 However, some of these side effects were serious enough for several people on PrEP to file lawsuits against the makers of Truvada as well as the makers of other similar drugs.

 While osteopenia, or bone loss, was reported in clinical studies, it was considered minimal and did not lead to osteoporosis.
 When comparing bone fractures between active participants and control groups there was no significant difference in bone fractures.

 Fat redistribution and accumulation was more commonly seen in individuals receiving antiretroviral therapy, particularly with older antiretrovirals, for the treatment of HIV.
 No significant changes in fat redistribution or change in fat had been noted when used as a pre-exposure prophylaxis.
 Research and study outcome analysis suggests that emtricitabine/tenofovir does not have a significant effect on fat redistribution or accumulation when used as pre-exposure prophylaxis in HIV-negative individuals.
 As of early 2018, these studies have not assessed in detail subtle changes in fat distribution that may be possible with the drug when used as PrEP, and statistically significant – though transient – weight changes have been attributed to detectable drug concentrations in the body.

 Other potential serious side effects of Truvada include acute exacerbations of hepatitis B in individuals with HBV infection, lactic acidosis, and severe hepatomegaly with steatosis.

 Descovy research and data from public use has shown similar "start-up" effects; however, some data indicate that Descovy is better for one's kidneys and for those with a diagnosis of osteoporosis.
 The DISCOVER trial that compared Descovy and Truvada for PrEP showed that Descovy produced safer kidney and bone outcomes.

 The earlier injectable form of PrEP, cabotegravir, has side effects similar to those of oral PrEP, such as nausea and headache.
 However, one of the most common side effect is pain at injection site.